Arik Armstead: Professional career

+San Francisco 49ers

+2015 season

-The San Francisco 49ers selected Armstead in the first round (17th overall) in the 2015 NFL Draft.
+The San Francisco 49ers selected Armstead in the first round (17th overall) in the 2015 NFL draft.
 He was the fourth defensive end selected in 2015.

-2015 season: Rookie year

 Armstead was unable to attend training camp and organized team activities until Oregon's school year had concluded due to the NFL's policy that prohibits rookies joining teams until their year is officially completed.
 Upon arrival, he was competing for the job as the starting defensive end against Quinton Dial, Darnell Dockett, Glenn Dorsey, and Tank Carradine after it was left vacant due to the retirement of Justin Smith.
 Head coach Jim Tomsula named him the fifth defensive end on the depth chart to begin the regular season, behind Quinton Dial, Glenn Dorsey, Tank Carradine, and Tony Jerod-Eddie.

 Armstead made his NFL debut in the season-opening 20–3 victory against the Minnesota Vikings.
 During the game, Armstead recorded one tackle for loss.

 In Week 3 of the season, Armstead recorded three combined tackles and made his first NFL sack on quarterback Carson Palmer for a four-yard loss during a 47–7 road loss to the Arizona Cardinals.

 In Week 11, he collected a season-high six combined tackles in a 29–13 loss at the Seattle Seahawks.

 In Week 17, Armstead earned his first NFL start and made a solo tackle during a 19–16 overtime victory over the St. Louis Rams.

 Armstead finished his rookie year with 19 combined tackles (14 solo) and two sacks in 16 games played with one game started.